Achievable logoAchievable logo

 *Similar to equity (common and preferred stock) securities, the Board of Directors approves dividend payments.

-Each mutual fund contains a unique investment strategy and goal, so investors know what they’re getting into when they invest.
+Each mutual fund follows a stated investment strategy and goal, so you can see what the fund is designed to do before you invest.
 For example, the Fidelity Corporate Bond Fund (ticker: FCBFX) invests in longer-term corporate debt securities.
-Once an investor’s money is placed in a mutual fund (when buying shares), it is invested according to its objectives.
-For example, an investor purchasing Fidelity Corporate Bond Fund shares would have their money directly invested into corporate bonds within the fund’s portfolio.
+Once an investor’s money is placed in a mutual fund (by buying shares), it’s invested according to the fund’s objectives.
+For example, an investor purchasing Fidelity Corporate Bond Fund shares would have their money invested in the corporate bonds held in the fund’s portfolio.

 Mutual fund parties

-Various parties must fulfill roles and responsibilities for a mutual fund to function as intended.
+Various parties must fulfill roles and responsibilities for a mutual fund to operate as intended.
 We’ll discuss the following in this section:

 • Fund sponsor (underwriter)